Impact of Actions

 - Tracking attendance

 - Participation of disadvantaged students in leadership programmes and in all student voice consultations

 - Through Governor’s meetings, education advisor days and OAT scrutiny

 - Through Principal’s reviews

+This year we have approximately 45% of Ormiston Venture Academy Students eligible as “Ever 6” and have implemented a wide range of strategies to ensure that personalised support is provided to every individual in their learning.
 Pupil Premium funding has been allocated using research from the Sutton Trust and best practice to ensure it has a significant impact.
 The following outlines a number of principles we have used to implement an effective strategy:

 - Support provided to engage in curricular/Academy activities